viamrobotics/docs/docs/services/navigation/_index.md

 Get the `Mode` the service is operating in.
 There are two options for modes: `manual` and `waypoint`.
-If the mode is set to `waypoint`, the service's process for looking for waypoints that were added will begin, effectively beginning navigation.
+If you set the mode to `waypoint`, the service starts looking for added waypoints, effectively beginning navigation.

 {{< tabs >}}
 {{% tab name="Go" %}}